Tina Cameron - Pg Dip (Couns) (Edin), MBACP Reg, HCPC Reg

 Sometimes we have things that trouble us and we need help to resolve them.
 If we do not make time to seek help, the things that trouble us can become part of our everyday lives, part of who we are, making us unhappy or anxious and stop us functioning as we might.
 We may feel overwhelmed at times, with a profound effect not just on ourselves but also those around us.

 If you want to reach out and feel you need help to make a positive change in your life to do so, I offer a warm, empathic, non-judgemental, safe and confidential environment to explore what you wish to talk about.
-I work with all clients, though I have a special interest in the younger age group.
-I believe that helping the young to deal with things when they are still young can help them avoid problems resurfacing later in their lives.
+I work with all clients, including younger people and couples.
+I believe that helping people to deal with things as early as possible can help them avoid problems resurfacing later in their lives.
 Some of these problems may be family and relationships, social anxiety, exam and studies, bullying, cyber-bullying and food/ weight issues.

 I offer both psychodynamic psychotherapy and person-centred therapy.
 I believe we all have the drive within ourselves to find the best solutions to our own problems, but we often need help and the right conditions to explore what is best for us.
 However, I recognise that we are all individuals and that what works for one may not work for another.
 I believe it is important as a therapist to be pragmatic and flexible, drawing from different disciplines and working collaboratively with the client to provide a tailored approach to meet the client's individual needs and preferences.